breuerfelix/breuerfelix.github.io/_posts/20-03-17-donate-cpu.md

 There is a neat web ui at `http://localhost:7396` to see what you are currently doing.
 Available `--power` settings are `light`, `medium` and `full`.
 `--user=Anonymous` and `--team=0` basically means: help anybody who needs help and do not add credits to an account.

+If you got a dedicated graphics card it is also possible to donate this power!
+It is way more effective than the CPU.
+You need Docker 19.03+ and `nvidia-docker-toolkit` installed on your host system.
+Just add the parameter `--gpu all` to your container.
+Simple as that!

 ### Windows / Mac